itsadi08/-8-Weeks-SQL-Challenge/README.md

  <img width="300" height="300" src="https://user-images.githubusercontent.com/121611397/233270900-d6783e4b-cf7a-46b5-ac22-d3afad99d15e.png">
 </p>

-Danny saw an opportunity to combine the growing trend of neo-banks and cryptocurrency with the world of data storage.
-And thus, Data Bank was born - a digital bank with the world's most secure distributed data storage platform.
+Attention all data enthusiasts!
+Our fearless leader, Danny, has once again taken the world by storm.
+This time, he's identified a unique opportunity at the intersection of neo-banks, cryptocurrency, and data storage, and thus, Data Bank was born - a digital bank with the world's most secure distributed data storage platform.

-But with the goal of increasing their customer base, the management team at Data Bank needs to track how much data storage their customers will need.

-By using data to make informed decisions, Data Bank can optimize its pricing plans and customer acquisition and retention efforts to increase revenue and customer lifetime value.
+But with the goal of increasing their customer base, the management team at Data Bank needs our help to track how much data storage their customers will need.
+By using data to make informed decisions, Data Bank can optimize its pricing plans, customer acquisition, and retention efforts to increase revenue and customer lifetime value.

-Help Data Bank take the next step in its evolution with your data analysis skills!
+So if you're a data whiz, it's time to join forces with Data Bank and help them take the next step in their evolution.
+With your data analysis skills, we can unlock the insights needed to make informed decisions and grow Data Bank's customer base.
+So let's get to work and make Data Bank the go-to destination for secure, reliable data storage and digital banking.

 Check out the case study here and the solution here.